-Evaluating the Expectations Hypothesis

-- Expectations hypothesis can help make sense of several facts: - Long and short term rates tend to move together.
+Evaluating the Expectations Hypothesis Expectations hypothesis can help make sense of several facts: - 1.
+Long and short term rates tend to move together.
 If current short term rates are low and people expect them to stay low for a while (interest rates are quite persistent), then long term yields will also be low - 2.
 Why a flattening/inversion of yield curve can predict recessions.
-If people expect economy to go into recession, they will expect the Fed to lower short term interest rates in the future.
-If short term interest rates are expected to fall, then long term rates will fall relative to current short term rates, and the yield curve will flatten. - Where the expectations hypothesis fails: why are yield curves almost always upward-sloping?
-If interest rates are mean-reverting, then the typical yield curve ought to be flat, not upward-sloping
+If people expect economy to go into recession, they will expect the Fed to lower short-term interest rates in the future.
+If short-term interest rates are expected to fall, then long-term rates will fall relative to current short-term rates, and the yield curve will flatten. - Post-COVID yield curves: inflation (and interest rates) were high, but people expected inflation (and interest rates to fall).
+Not because of recession, but due to taming inflation Where the expectations hypothesis fails: why are yield curves almost always upward-sloping?
+Segmented markets: household heterogeneity Some households like long-maturity debt, others prefer short-maturity debt e.g., investors match maturity to their retirement horizon This could result in higher yields on long-term bonds in equilibrium (or it could not) But because there is no relation between short- and long-term yields, it fails to make sense of other facts about the term structure Liquidity Premium Theory Liquidity premium theory: essentially expectations hypothesis with uncertainty (over income) Bonds of different maturities are substitutes, but not perfect substitutes Why?
+Long maturity bonds are $\underline{riskier}$ - they bear interest rate risk when bond prices fluctuate Savers demand compensation for this risk Relationship between long and short rates: